kyaaqba/magma/AZURE_DEPLOYMENT.md

 To create the Key Vault instance, create these AAD applications and store their secrets as Key Vault secrets, run the PowerShell script: *`orc8r\cloud\deploy\azure\create-identities.ps1`* as a user that has both Azure AD global admin right as well as at least a contributor role in the resource group where the Key Vault instance will be created.
 Here is an example usage of the script with the required parameters:

-`.\create-identities.ps1 -rgName sonar-prod-magma -keyVaultName sonar-prod-magma-kv-1 -aksName magma-aks`
+`.\create-identities.ps1 -rgName myorg-prod-magma -keyVaultName myorg-prod-magma-kv-1 -aksName magma-aks`

 ---